sandordargo/sandordargo.github.io/_posts/2023-4-5-binary-size-and-templates.md

 ## Conclusion

 In this article, we discussed about how templates might bloat the size of a binary.
 It's worth keeping in mind that each template instantiation adds to our binary.
 It's also important to remember that we use more templates than we'd often think to.
 Containers are templates, including strings!
-Don't forget, if you see `auto` in a function signature, you see a function template!
+Don't forget, if you see `auto` in function parameter list, you see a function template!

 Speaking about functions, let's not forget that `std::function` is also a template, one of the more costliers!
 If you want to pass a callable and amy kind of efficieny matter for you, think about other options such creating a constrained template or just using function pointers!